selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 Enter the BIP-39 mnemonic word's numbers (1-2048) in binary format, toggling necessary bits to recreate each of the word's respective number.
 The last word will have checksum bits dynamically toggled while you fill the bits.

+Tip: You can use this screen to generate a mnemonic by flipping a coin:

+- Flip a coin, if it is heads, mark the first space (value 1) of the word, if it is tails do nothing.
+Repeat this step for each space up to 1024 (only up to 1024, never change 2048).
+- The last word has the checksum, you will do as you did with the other words, the only difference is that you cannot set some spaces, they are calculated automatically.
+For 12 words you will flip the coin only 7 times, for spaces 16, 32, 64, 128, 256, 512 and 1024.
+For 24 words you will flip the coin only 3 times, for spaces 256, 512 and 1024.

 <div style="clear: both"></div>

 #### Stackbit 1248